A1 Grand Prix car: PowerBoost

 The PowerBoost button on the A1 car allows the engine to reach its maximum of 550 bhp.
 When used at the right time, this feature can encourage overtaking.
 For the PowerBoost to activate, the throttle position must be above 80% and the speed more than 60 km/h.
 The button must also be depressed to continue on PowerBoost mode.
 However, the PowerBoost automatically deactivates itself if the throttle falls below 40%.
 Each driver only has a limited number of uses of the PowerBoost function.
 The driver can only use it four times in a sprint race and eight times in a feature race.
 Once these maximum allocated uses of the PowerBoost have been used, the system is disabled until the end of the race, after which Zytek engineers reset the system for the next race.

 Tyres

 A1 Grand Prix uses slick tyres on normal dry races.
 Pneumatics were supplied exclusively by Cooper Tires.

 Fuel

-A1 Grand Prix uses 100 RON Biofuel for all cars.
+A1 Grand Prix uses 100 RON unleaded in 2005-2008 later E30 Biofuel and 70% unleaded gasoline in 2008-2009 for all cars.